- General Information

 http://www.sevainc.com/access/PostgreSQL_ODBC_Configuration.html

 (not a CapeSoft link, so may not be valid in future).
-NOTE: If you are using a 64 bit OS, then you must run the
+NOTE: If you are

 C:\Windows\SysWOW64\odbcad32.exe to register a DSN (not the

-odbcad32.exe, which by default will point to the 64 bit DSN manager - I
+odbcad32.exe, which by default will point to the 64 bit DSN manager -

-know, it's the wrong name - don't ask, I don't make the rules).
+I know, it's the wrong name - don't ask, I don't make the rules).

 Note: You may have some issues when